Courtroom observation Essay

 Proceeding of the Observed: Jury trial

-I witnessed the uninterrupted inspection and cross examination of the prosecution’s previous eyewitness, Agent Sam Malone of the Rochester Police Division.
-Agent Malone attested about his meeting of the defendant and the declaration that Mr. Defendant provided concerning the crimes in question.
-I also witnessed defense counsel’s motion for a hearing order of discharge and a conversation between the judge and the lawyers about the commands to be agreed to the panel before they considered. (“Court Observation Assignment | Barrister | Judge,” n.d.)
+I witnessed the uninterrupted inspection and cross-examination of the prosecution’s previous eyewitness, Agent Sam Malone of the Rochester Police Division.
+Agent Malone attested about his meeting with the defendant and the declaration that Mr. Defendant provided concerning the crimes in question.
+I also witnessed the defense counsel’s motion for a hearing order of discharge and a conversation between the judge and the lawyers about the commands to be agreed to by the panel before they were considered. (“Court Observation Assignment | Barrister | Judge,” n.d.)

 The courtroom was too small, much lesser and less inspiring than I was predictable.
-I finished up sitting following to the perpetrator’s family, which made me a slightly uncomfortable.
+I finished up sitting following to the perpetrator’s family, which made me slightly uncomfortable.
 This was particularly the case because there were no additional viewers in the room.
 The public prosecutor had a big cart occupied with physical proofs in plastic and paper bags. (“Court Observation Report Edited | Courtroom | Government Institutions,” n.d.)

 The prosecutor delivered a large difference to the defense attorney.
 She was very self-confident and abrupt, nearly to the opinion of impoliteness.
-She did not shuffle documents or take extensive silences during inquiring to check her proceedings.
+She did not shuffle documents or take extensive silence during inquiring to check her proceedings.
 She just inquired queries in a very straight, brief way.
-Ms. Prosecutor observed very specialized in traditional dark uniform and little heels.
+Ms. Prosecutor observed very specialized in a traditional dark uniform and little heels.
 Her entrance in no way lessened from her presentation. (“Court Room Observation Paper – 3284 Words | Cram,” n.d.)

 There was a second attorney hearing with Mr. Litigator at the defense bench.
 I did not hear his name because he was seated in his chair without saying a word.
 I believed this was very strange and unsuitable manners for an advocate in a courtroom.